SpikingNeRF: Making Bio-inspired Neural Networks See through the Real World: Preliminaries

 where $\mathbf{c}_i$ and $\sigma_i$ denotes the color and the density values of the $i$-th point respectively, and $\delta_i$ is the distance between the adjacent point $i$ and $i+1$.

 After rendering all the pixels, the expected scene is reconstructed.
 With the ground-truth pixel color $C(\mathbf{r})$, the parameters of the MLP can be trained end-to-end by minimizing the MSE loss:

-where $\mathcal{R}$ is the mini-batch containing the sampled rays. \\\textbf{Hybrid volumetric representation.} The number of sampled points $K$ in \cref{eq:nerf accumulation} is usually big, leading to the heavy MLP querying burden as displayed in Eq. (\ref{eq:nerf mlp1}-\ref{eq:nerf mlp2}).
-To alleviate this problem, voxel grid representation is utilized to contain the volumetric parameters directly, \eg, the embedded feature $e$ and the density $\sigma$ in \cref{eq:nerf mlp1}, as the values of the voxel grid.
-Thus, querying the MLP in \cref{eq:nerf mlp1} is substituted to querying the voxel grids and operating the interpolation, which is much easier:
+where $\mathcal{R}$ is the mini-batch containing the sampled rays. \\\textbf{Hybrid volumetric representation.} The number of sampled points $K$ in Eq. \ref{eq:nerf accumulation} is usually big, leading to the heavy MLP querying burden as displayed in Eq. (\ref{eq:nerf mlp1}-\ref{eq:nerf mlp2}).
+To alleviate this problem, voxel grid representation is utilized to contain the volumetric parameters directly, e.g., the embedded feature $e$ and the density $\sigma$ in Eq. \ref{eq:nerf mlp1}, as the values of the voxel grid.
+Thus, querying the MLP in Eq. \ref{eq:nerf mlp1} is substituted to querying the voxel grids and operating the interpolation, which is much easier:

-where $\mathbf{V_{\sigma}}$ and $\mathbf{V_{f}}$ are the voxel grids related to the volumetric density and features, respectively. “interp” denotes the interpolation operation, and “act” refers to the activation function, \eg, ReLU or the shifted softplus\cite{barron2021mip}.
+where $\mathbf{V_{\sigma}}$ and $\mathbf{V_{f}}$ are the voxel grids related to the volumetric density and features, respectively. “interp” denotes the interpolation operation, and “act” refers to the activation function, e.g., ReLU or the shifted softplus \cite{barron2021mip}.

-Furthermore, those irrelevant points with low density or unimportant points with low weight can be \textbf{masked} through predefined thresholds $\lambda$, then \cref{eq:nerf accumulation} turns into:
+Furthermore, those irrelevant points with low density or unimportant points with low weight can be \textbf{masked} through predefined thresholds $\lambda$, then Eq. \ref{eq:nerf accumulation} turns into:

-Thus, the queries of the MLP for sampled points in \cref{eq:nerf mlp2} are significantly reduced. \\\textbf{Spiking neuron.} The spiking neuron is the most fundamental unit in spiking neural networks, which essentially differs SNNs from ANNs.
-The modeling of spiking neuron commonly adopts the leaky integrate-and-fire (LIF) model:
+Thus, the queries of the MLP for sampled points in Eq. \ref{eq:nerf mlp2} are significantly reduced.
+With such computational benefits, hybrid volumetric representation is prevalent in neural radiance rendering \cite{sun2022direct,chen2022tensorf}. \\\textbf{Spiking neuron.} The spiking neuron is the most fundamental unit in spiking neural networks, which essentially differs SNNs from ANNs.
+The modeling of spiking neurons commonly adopts the leaky integrate-and-fire (LIF) model: